makerdao/pe-checklists/core/standards.md

 ### Permissions

-Permissioning in the contract should be handled by `wards` and the `wards` mapping should occupy memory slot `0x0`
+Permissioning in the contract should be handled by `wards` and the `wards` mapping should occupy storage slot `0x0`

 ### Contract ordering